gnader/gnader.github.io/index.md

 I am a researcher with a passion for computer graphics, computer vision and geometry processing or as I like to call it, the lights, eyes and shapes of the virtual world.

-I am currently a Research Scientists at **Ubisoft La Forge France** where I spend my days taming neural networks to output the perfect pixels.
+I am currently a Research Scientist at **Ubisoft La Forge France** where I spend my days taming neural networks to output the perfect pixels.

 Before that, I spent time at Panasonic's R&D center in Singapore, where I worked on 3D reconstruction.
 I completed two postdoctoral research positions, the first at Inria Bordeaux Sud-Ouest where I developed a fast solver for the optimal transport problem, and the second at Singapore University of Technology and Design where I dabbled in the exciting world of machine knitting.
 During my PhD, I studied the visibility of vertex displacement on a triangular mesh and developed a perceptual model that can predict it.